shilpakarumanchi/Avada-e-commerce/README.md

 # Recommendations
 ## Sales
+**Sales surge during the COVID-19 pandemic**: The COVID-19 pandemic significantly boosted electronics sales due to lifestyle shifts toward remote work, education, and entertainment.
+However, as restrictions eased, demand declined, suggesting a return to normal consumption patterns.
+This insight is crucial for inventory planning and marketing strategies in the consumer electronics sector.

 **Maximize the Success of High-Grossing Products, most frequently purchased products & Peak Sales Periods**: Since the 27-inch 4K gaming monitors, Apple AirPods, MacBook Air laptops, and ThinkPad laptops account for a significant portion of the revenue (96%), continue to prioritize these items in your product offerings.
 Highlight them in promotions, ensure sufficient stock, and consider seasonal discounts (between  September and December) or limited-time offers & create loyalty incentives.

 **Revitalize Low-Grossing Products**: Products like the Bose SoundSport headphones, Apple iPhone, Samsung charging cable pack, and Samsung webcam, which make up only 4% of the sales.
 Assess the reasons behind their low sales (e.g., lack of visibility, consumer demand, or quality concerns) and strategize on how to boost their performance by discounts, improved marketing, or product repositioning.